 And look, we were quite Active (for Pensive people).

 It started to rain while we were in Peekhill Plantation so we sheltered under an accommodating sycamore.

 It was very green apart from where it was orange.
 Autumn Is Coming!

-Now I hate reservoirs on the moor, with their nasty conifers, rampant rhododendrons - 'ugly as a brass-band in India' as Ted Hughes puts it - and tarmacadamed walks, but even I have to admit that this configuration of clouds and water was serene and quite beautiful.
+Now I dislike reservoirs on the moor, with their conifers, rhododendrons - 'ugly as a brass-band in India' as Ted Hughes puts it - and tarmac, but I admit this configuration of clouds and water was quite serene.

 I've always wanted a garden with a wall with a door in it.
 Somehow I don't think I'll ever get one, but it's good to pass other people's and wonder what lies behind.